Ductility (Earth science): Biological materials

-Peak Ductility Demand
+Peak ductility demand

-Peak Ductility Demand is a quantity used particularly in the fields of architecture, geological engineering, and mechanical engineering.
+Peak ductility demand is a quantity used particularly in the fields of architecture, geological engineering, and mechanical engineering.
 It is defined as the amount of ductile deformation a material must be able to withstand (when exposed to a stress) without brittle fracture or failure.
 This quantity is particularly useful in the analysis of failure of structures in response to earthquakes and seismic waves.

 It has been shown that earthquake aftershocks can increase the peak ductility demand with respect to the mainshocks by up to 10%.